visforvali/eng201-oer/_others/discord.md

 ## Welcome & Server Info
 {:.no_toc}

-- **#welcome**: Welcome to the ENG 201 Discord server!
+- **#👋welcome**: Welcome to the ENG 201 Discord server!
 You can find basic instructions, channel descriptions, and other onboarding resources.
-- **#get-roles**: Choose the descriptors that fit you best by selecting the appropriate emoji listed below each of the messages in this channel; this will automatically add them to your public server profile.
+- **#🆔get-roles**: Choose the descriptors that fit you best by selecting the appropriate emoji listed below each of the messages in this channel; this will automatically add them to your public server profile.
-- **#its-help**: To automate questions unrelated to course content, this channel is for all your tech support issues regarding Discord, this website, and/or Classes. 💛 Fill out the ticket form to automatically open a private ticket that will flag me to help you out!
+- **#🗳️its-help**: This channel is for all your tech support issues regarding Discord, this website, and/or Classes 💛

 ## Community Making
 {:.no_toc}

-- **#roll-call**: Introduce yourself using the pseudonym that will be your alias in this course!
+- **#🪪roll-call**: Introduce yourself using the pseudonym that will be your alias in this course!
 Tell us: What's your alias?
 Why did you choose it?
 And what's one fact or quote that lives rent-free in your brain? (_Note_: If you don't choose a pseudonym by the end of Week 1, I'll DM you one that I've randomly generated and will change your server nickname accordingly.)
-- **#lounge**: 💜 "Anyone Up" Hangouts 💜 "Force Parties"/Work Accountabili-Buddies 💜 Reading, Music, TV/Film, Game Recs 💜 Etc. 💜
+- **#🍕lounge**: 💜 "Anyone Up" Hangouts 💜 "Force Parties"/Work Accountabili-Buddies 💜 Reading, Music, TV/Film, Game Recs 💜 Etc. 💜
 - **🔊 Cafe**: Voice channel for for coffee chats with me, voice/video work with classmates, and/or socializing.

 ## Class Is in Session
 {:.no_toc}

-- **#starboard**: Posts deemed important by the community appear in this channel.
-If you encounter (or write) an important post in another channel, react to it with a ⭐ to cross-post it here.
+- **#🙋classroom**: A channel for class activities and low-stakes writing 💛
-- **#classroom**: A channel for class activities and low-stakes writing 💛
+- **#🐲team1🔒**: Team 1's private stomping ground for group activities in and out of class and for helping each other out during the semester!
-- **#team1🔒**: Team 1's private stomping ground for group activities in and out of class and for helping each other out during the semester!
+- **#🦄team2🔒**: Team 2's private stomping ground for group activities in and out of class and for helping each other out during the semester!
-- **#team2🔒**: Team 2's private stomping ground for group activities in and out of class and for helping each other out during the semester!
+- **#🐦‍🔥team3🔒**: Team 3's private stomping ground for group activities in and out of class and for helping each other out during the semester!
-- **#team3🔒**: Team 3's private stomping ground for group activities in and out of class and for helping each other out during the semester!
+- **#🦑team4🔒**: Team 4's private stomping ground for group activities in and out of class and for helping each other out during the semester!

 # Using Discord